aiven/devportal/docs/tools/terraform/reference/cookbook/postgres-clickhouse-integration-recipe.rst

   2. ``variables.tf`` file

   Use it for defining the variables to avoid including sensitive information in source control.
-The ``variables.tf`` file defines the API token, the project name to use, and the prefix for the service name:
+The ``variables.tf`` file defines the API token, the project name, and the prefix for the service name.

     .. code:: terraform

        variable "aiven_api_token" {
          description = "Aiven console API token"
          type        = string
        }

        variable "project_name" {
          description = "Aiven console project name"
          type        = string
        }

   3. ``*.tfvars`` file

-  Use it to indicate the actual values of variables so that they can be passed (with the ``-var-file=`` flag) to Terraform during runtime and excluded later on.
+  Use it to indicate the actual values of the variables so that they can be passed (with the ``-var-file=`` flag) to Terraform during runtime and excluded later on.
 Configure the ``var-values.tfvars`` file as follows:

     .. code-block:: terraform

        aiven_api_token     = "<YOUR-AIVEN-AUTHENTICATION-TOKEN-GOES-HERE>"
        project_name        = "<YOUR-AIVEN-CONSOLE-PROJECT-NAME-GOES-HERE>"